WOSP-C/wosp-c-24/index.md

 img: ":10249091285_56c3944b28_k.jpg"
 ---

-## 8th Wosp-C 2023
+## 8th WOSP-C 2023

-The WOSP-C series of workshops on challenges in software performance has taken place at every ICPE except ICPE 2019 since ICPE 2015.
+The WOSP-C series of workshops on challenges in software performance has taken place at every ICPE, except ICPE 2019, since ICPE 2015.
 It provides a forum for the discussion of emerging or unaddressed challenges in software and performance, including challenges in developing software to be performant, concurrent programming issues, performance and architecture, performance measurement, cloud performance, and testing.
-Its purpose was to open up new avenues of research on methods for software developers to address performance challenges.
-The software world is changing, and there are new challenges.
+Its purpose is to open up new avenues for research on methods to address continuously emerging performance challenges.
+The software world is changing, and new challenges are to be expected.

 ---

 ## Call for paper

-WOSP-C provides a forum for discussing emerging or unaddressed challenges in software and performance, including challenges in developing software with good performance, concurrent programming issues, performance and architecture, performance measurement, cloud performance, and testing.
-The main areas of interest of the workshop do not change with respect to previous editions.
-We encourage contributions that help to discuss topics that are relevant in the performance community.
-In this edition, in particular, we would like to emphasize the following:
+We encourage contributions that help to discuss challenges on topics that are relevant in the performance community.
+In this edition, in particular, we would like to focus on the following:

  - Energy efficiency and sustainability
  - Controlled experiment design, data-driven experiments, and diagnostics in empirical studies